August 27, 2014. Posted by Carmen Balentine.

 WBGO and the Gateway Center invite you to its FREE concert series occurring once a month during lunch time.
-Come celebrate summer and WBGO's 35th Anniversary with saxophonist and bandleader Lakecia Benjamin on Wednesday, August 6 at 2 Gateway Center Plaza, Newark, NJ at 12pm.
+Come celebrate summer and WBGO's 35th Anniversary with jazz vocalist Antoinette Montague on Wednesday, September 3 at 2 Gateway Center Plaza, Newark, NJ at 12pm.

 © 2014 WBGO